marcgarciamassaneda/Comparison-between-Big-Data-NoSQL-data-models-Team-Papa/README.md

 ./script.sh
 ```

 Then the script should install all the dependencies and run the benchmarks.
-The results of the benchmarks should be accesible in the folders results_redis, results_mongo and results_cassandra.
+The results of the benchmarks should be accessible in the folders results_redis, results_mongo and results_cassandra.